EsurgeG/EsurgeG/README.md

 - 👋 Hi, I’m @EsurgeG
 - 👀 I’m interested in becoming a good coder
-- 🌱 I’m currently ready ton lear.n software engineering
+- 🌱 I’m currently ready to learn how to build andriod apps
-- 💞️ I’m looking to collaborate on anyone who ahead
+- 💞️ I’m looking to collaborate on anyone who is willing to teach me step by step
 - 📫 reach me on this mail: esurge11@gmail.com

 <!---